 Samuel Walker is a widely quoted expert on issues of civil liberties, policing and criminal justice policy.
-He is the author of 14 books on those subjects, which have appeared in a combined total of 32 editions.
+He is the author of 14 books on those subjects, which have appeared in a combined total of 36 different editions.
 He has been interviewed in every major media outlet in the United States and around the world, including The New York Times, The Washington Post, PBS/Frontline, CNN and others.

+His book, Presidents and Civil Liberties From Wilson to Obama, won the Langum Prize for the Best Book in American Legal History for 2012.
 Walker is Emeritus Professor of Criminal Justice at the University of Nebraska at Omaha, where he taught from 1974 to 2005.
 He received a Ph.D. in American history from Ohio State University in 1973.

 Walker is perhaps best known for his work on police accountability (including two books and two reports on “Driving While Female”) and for his definitive history of the American Civil Liberties Union, In Defense of American Liberties, which was first published in 1990 and issued in a revised edition in 2000 by Southern Illinois University Press.
-He is currently a member of the International Association of Chiefs of Police’s National Working Group on Sexual Offenses by Police Officers.
+He was a member of the International Association of Chiefs of Police’s National Working Group on Sexual Offenses by Police Officers.

 More recently, Walker has turned his critical eye to the question of how civil liberties have fared under presidents in the modern era of rights enforcement, from Woodrow Wilson to Barack Obama.
-His new book, Presidents and Civil Liberties From Wilson to Obama: A Story of Poor Custodians, is published by Cambridge University Press.
+His new book, Presidents and Civil Liberties From Wilson to Obama: A Story of Poor Custodians, was published by Cambridge University Press.
 The book examines the civil liberties records of 17 presidents, beginning with Woodrow Wilson.
-The history of presidents and civil liberties is filled withsurprises and contradictions.
-Some of our most esteemed presidents were responsible for the worst violations of civil liberties.
+The history of presidents and civil liberties is filled with surprises and contradictions.
+Some of the country’s most esteemed presidents were responsible for the worst violations of civil liberties.
 With the Japanese American internment, for example, Franklin D. Roosevelt is the only president who ever put Americans in concentration camps.

 In his student days, Walker was an active participant in the civil rights movement.
 He was a volunteer in the historic Mississippi “Freedom Summer” in 1964 to help register black voters in the state.
 One of his fellow activists in a voter registration training session was Andrew Goodman, who, along with Mickey Schwerner and James Chaney, was murdered at the very beginning of the project summer by members of the Ku Klux Klan (with the complicity of local police).

 In recognition of his scholarship and achievements, Walker has won numerous awards, grants and fellowships.
 His book Presidents and Civil Liberties From Wilson to Obama won the Langum Prize for Best Book in American Legal History in 2012.
-He has also been awarded a $1 million Congressional earmark for a Police Professionalism Initiative (1992-1995); fellowships from the Ford Foundation and the Open Society Institute; the National ACLU Tribute to Civil Libertarians Award (2006); Faculty Member of the Year at the University of Omaha (2002); and the Distinguished Alumni award from his alma mater, Ohio State University (2001).
+He was awarded a $1 million Congressional earmark for a Police Professionalism Initiative (1992-1995); fellowships from the Ford Foundation and the Open Society Institute; the National ACLU Tribute to Civil Libertarians Award (2006); Faculty Member of the Year at the University of Omaha (2002); and the Distinguished Alumni award from his alma mater, Ohio State University (2001).

 Walker is also an avid collector of items linked to history and music, two of his passions.
-He owns about 9,000 vinyl LPs of jazz, R&B and folk music, and has also amassed hundreds of original posters of presidents, civil rights, and various pop culture and political events.
-His collecting has now extended to sheet music, and he now has over 100 items from the World War I period and numerous presidential sheet music items.
+He owns about 10,000 vinyl LPs of jazz, R&B and folk music, and has also amassed hundreds of original posters of presidents, civil rights, and various pop culture and political events.
+His collecting has now extended to sheet music, and he now has more than 100 items from the World War I period and numerous presidential sheet music items.